 Price Oracles

-The Nexus Price Oracle System provides fast, reliable, manipulation-resistant spot index prices for all perpetual markets on the DEX.
+Nexus' oracle will provide fast, reliable, manipulation-resistant spot index prices for all perpetual markets on the Exchange.

-Oracle prices are a foundational component of the NexusCore risk engine and are used for:
+Oracle prices are a foundational component of the NexusCore risk engine and will be used for:

 • Mark price calculation